astronomer/docs/astro/deploy-code.md

     ![Docker image information](/img/docs/image-tag-airflow-ui-astro.png)

-### What happens during an image-only deploy
+### What happens during a code deploy

-When you deploy code to Astro and the DAG-only deploy feature is not enabled, your Astro project is built into a Docker image.
-This includes system-level dependencies, Python-level dependencies, DAGs, and your `Dockerfile`.
+When you deploy code to Astro, your Astro project is built into a Docker image.
+This includes system-level dependencies, Python-level dependencies, and your `Dockerfile`.
 It does not include any of the metadata associated with your local Airflow environment, including task history and Airflow connections or variables that were set locally.
 This Docker image is then pushed to all containers running Apache Airflow on Astro.
+If the DAG-only deploy feature is enabled for your Deployment, the `/dags` directory is excluded from this Docker image and pushed separately.

 ![Deploy code](/img/docs/deploy-architecture.png)